Denny Lyons: Pro career

 Denny Lyons began his pro career when he was 19 for the Columbus Stars of the Southern League in 1885.
 Later that year, he made his debut in the major leagues for the Providence Grays of the National League.
 He appeared in just four games, serving as an understudy to regular third baseman Jerry Denny.
 Lyons' first stay in the major leagues would be brief.
 The Grays were a subpar team, one year removed from winning what is now recognized as the very first "World Series" the Grays were having financial issues and on the field, they struggled under the guidance of manager Frank Bancroft and the franchise folded after the 1885 season.

 In 1886, Lyons was back in the minor leagues, playing for the Atlanta Atlantas of the Southern Association.
 During his stay in Atlanta, he batted .327 while appearing in 79 games.
 His bat caught the attention of the Philadelphia Athletics and they purchased his contract from Atlanta.
 Once again, Lyons was the understudy, this time to journeyman infielder Jack Gleason.
 At the end of the season, Gleason was given his release and Lyons took over as Philadelphia's regular third baseman.
-Though the Athletics struggled to win on the field, Lyons was one of the teams best players, leading the team in batting with a .367 average.
+Though the Athletics struggled to win on the field, Lyons was one of the team's best players, leading the team in batting with a .367 average.
 In 1887, Lyons had a 52 game hitting streak, which would be the all-time records.
 However, since 1887 was the lone season in which walks were considered hits, this streak is not recognized.